Nightdragon2000/RhythmRegistry/README.md

 ## Overview

-**Rhythm Registry** is a Flask-based web application designed for cataloging historical portraits, roles, and their interrelationships.
-Built with a modular structure and responsive interface, it offers a powerful toolset for organizing biographical records and professional affiliations with precision and ease.
+**Rhythm Registry** is a Flask-based web application designed for cataloging artists, performers, and their professional roles.
+Built with a modular structure and responsive interface, it offers a powerful toolset for organizing biographical records and affiliations with precision and ease.

-Users can manage detailed portrait entries, associate them with multiple roles, and import enriched data from external sources like Wikipedia.
+Users can manage detailed portrait entries, associate them with multiple creative roles (e.g. actor, singer), and import enriched data from external sources like Wikipedia.

 **[Click here to watch the demo video](https://youtu.be/TdXgn9y5ZD0)**